RedisLabs/redislabs-docs/content/rc/security/single-sign-on.md

 categories: ["RC"]
 ---

 As an alternative to the traditional email/password account authentication method, you can create a Redis Cloud account and sign into the [admin console](https://app.redislabs.com/new/) with [single sign-on (SSO)](https://en.wikipedia.org/wiki/Single_sign-on).
-This allows you to use one set of credentials, managed by your [identity provider](https://en.wikipedia.org/wiki/Identity_provider), to access multiple websites.
+This lets you use one set of credentials, managed by your [identity provider](https://en.wikipedia.org/wiki/Identity_provider), to access multiple websites.

 ## Social login

-One SSO option that Redis Cloud offers is [social login](https://en.wikipedia.org/wiki/Social_login), which allows you to use an existing social media account to create or sign into your Redis Cloud account.
+One SSO option that Redis Cloud offers is [social login](https://en.wikipedia.org/wiki/Social_login), which lets you use an existing social media account to create or sign into your Redis Cloud account.

 Redis Cloud supports the following social logins:
 - [GitHub](https://github.com/)